 - Targeting broad keywords — "project management tool" has 500K competing pages.
 Go specific.

-- Ignoring AI search — Competitors who deploy llms.txt and GEO optimizations today will own the AI discovery channel for your category.
+- Ignoring AI search, which is on track to capture a large share of traditional search by 2026 — Competitors who deploy llms.txt and GEO optimizations today will own the AI discovery channel for your category.

 - No internal linking — Each page makes other pages stronger.
 Link them together.